Ladly/redux-introduction/README.md

+#react-redux warmup

+simple counter created with CRA to learn basics of react redux

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>